suchialex/CINS3002-CW06/instructions.md

   - Start a while loop by checking if valid is False
   - Inside the while loop
     - Using an input statement to ask for price, store it in a variable
-  - Using the appropriate string methods, check if price is only numeric, may contain only ., no alphabetic characters
+  - Using the appropriate string methods, check if price is only numeric, may contain only `.` and no alphabetic characters
   - If yes, set valid to True
   - If not, print Invalid Price Entered
   Outside the while loop, (the price is valid, if you made it out of the while loop)